-Target Dollar Spot Items-this area is a teachers dream and has LOTS of fun things for the kids for the classroom (mini erasers, stickers, dramatic play items)....anything that is kid friendly!
+Target Dollar Spot Items-this area is a teacher's dream and has LOTS of fun things for the kids for the classroom (mini erasers, stickers, prize box items)....anything that is kid friendly!

 If you have something at home you think the kids would like to use and you are not sure, just email me to ask! :)

 We will eat lunch during the 1st lunch period, 10:45-11:15.

 You will need to send in a lunch (ready to eat, we cannot heat up anything), easy to open snacks and a drink or you may buy the school lunch each day!

 Your child does have the option to purchase a lunch everyday.
 Please visit the school website for the lunch menu.

 The lunch period is only 30 minutes and many of the K students have a tough time finishing up their lunch and snacks.
 I suggest that you limit their snack choices in their lunches to 1 or 2 only.
 Many children tend to open their snacks first and not eat their sandwich/lunch item.

 PLEASE alert us to any allergies that your child has with a note.

 Monday-Library with Ms. Palme

 Tuesday-Music with Mr. Morgan